Charlie Douglas: 1889–1903

 From 1889 Douglas agreed to work for the survey department full-time for a wage of eight shillings a day.
 He was provided with: a prismatic compass, a survey chain and drawing tools.

 For five months, in 1891 Douglas travelled up the Waiatoto River.
 He climbed Mount Ragan and reached the Therma Glacier at the head of the Waiatoto.

 During 1892 Douglas made an important expedition up the Copland River.
 It was during the Copland trip that he experienced the first real illness of his 52 years.
 Later in the year he explored the Whitcombe River.

 Between 1893 and 1895, Douglas was teamed with Arthur Paul Harper and the two first explored the Wanganui River in a dug-out canoe.
 They then explored the Franz Josef Glacier, Fox Glacier and in 1894 the area of the Cook River.
 It was in 1894 that rheumatism first began to force Douglas to curtail some of his exploration.

 In 1896, Douglas returned to the Whitcombe River valley and crossed the Whitcombe Pass to the upper Rakaia.

 In 1897, Douglas continued track work in the Whitcombe River.
 It was also in this year that he was awarded the Royal Geographical Society Gill Memorial Prize.
 He spent the prize money on a camera that he ended up giving away.

 From 1898 through to 1899, Douglas worked on hut making and track cutting around the glaciers and along the Whitcombe River valley.

 In 1900, Douglas made his last major expedition along the Wanganui River that included a trip to the Lord Range.

-In 1901, Douglas explored the Otira River and from 1903 he explored the Okarito district.
+In 1901, Douglas explored the Ōtira River and from 1903 he explored the Ōkārito district.
 He increasingly suffered from ill health.

 Later life: 1904–1916

 From 1904 to 1906, Douglas continued to explore and survey for the department but was increasingly restricted by illness and old age.
 In 1906, while on holiday in Whataroa, Douglas met and was photographed with Richard Seddon, shortly before Seddon's death.
 Later in 1906 Douglas suffered his first stroke.
 He continued to explore for the department in 1907 and 1908 but his second stroke forced him to retire from the New Zealand Survey Department after 40 years of almost continual exploration of the West Coast Region.

-Douglas spent much of his time from 1906 until 1916 being looked after by friends and the widow of his cattle ranching partner, Mrs. Ward.
+Douglas spent much of his time from 1906 until 1916 being looked after by friends and Mrs. Ward, the widow of his farming partner.
 He was also in and out of hospital in 1911, 1914 and 1916, where he was attended by Ebenezer Teichelmann.
 Douglas died, two months short of his 76th birthday, of a cerebral haemorrhage in the Westland Hospital on 23 May 1916, and was buried in Hokitika Cemetery.

 Known works

-The following works by Charlie Douglas were published, exhibited or are held and collected:
+The following works by Douglas were published, exhibited or are held and collected: